george-hopkins/opentom/README.md

 ## How to build extra applications
-- run 'sudo updatedb' coolreader need it to find the default font
 - Run `make extra` and copy the files as described above
 - For dosbox, dune2, gnuboy, linapple, and scummvm games: Take it from internet and copying it into opentom/share subdirectories.
+- For coolreader: Run `sudo updatedb` in case the default font is not found.
 - For Navit, you need the TomTom gltt (see below, that read raw GPS data from /dev/gps and send it to /var/run/gpspipe).